 Click on this link for further information on ProcellaCOR. procellacor_ec--label.pdf

 In 2020 ALA began experimenting with bottom blankets.
-Bottom blankets are a chemical free, sunlight barrier that is an affordable solution for the control of milfoil before it gets out on control.
+Bottom blankets; Bottom blankets are a chemical free, sunlight barrier that is an affordable solution for the control of milfoil before it gets out on control.
 The blankets can be used for several years and can also be moved to a new location after three months.
 Although we expected the blankets to be less effective in the second location, since that area would have already had three months of growing season, the difference was slight.
 We were very pleased with the results and will continue to use bottom blankets as part of our aquatic control program.

 Learn to identify invasive plant species and be on the lookout for new plants.
 It is much easier to manage a small patch of invasive plants than an entire lake covered with plants, so early detection is key!
 Milfoil reproduces through fragmentation where by plant fragments break off from the parent plant through wind, boat action, rowing action, or fishing line action, grows roots, and settles in a new location.
 If you happen upon any invasive species.
 Please scoop up the fragments or whole plant, bring them in your boat, dry them out, and dispose of them in the garbage.
 Share this information with everyone you meet.